binokkio/markdownup/README.md

 `python -m markdownup --start-config config.yml`

-After which the config.yml can be edited to suit your needs and the MarkdownUp server launched with:
+After which the config.yml can be edited to suit your needs, and the MarkdownUp server launched with:

 `python -m markdownup config.yml`